-In November 2007, viagra Deconstructing Dinner attended one of the first regional food security conferences ever held in Canada.
-With a population of less than 10, check 000 people, the City of Nelson, British Columbia, hosted over 250 people for the first evening of keynote speakers.
+In November 2007, Deconstructing Dinner attended one of the first regional food security conferences ever held in Canada.
+With a population of less than 10,000 people, the City of Nelson, British Columbia, hosted over 250 people for the first evening of keynote speakers.
 With an equally impressive 170 in attendance on the second day of speakers and workshops, the conference acts as an example for other Canadian communities wishing to begin organizing themselves to take greater control over the food available to them.

 Deconstructing Dinner hopes the raw recordings, episodes, and resources presented on the Conference Page will assist groups across the country who are looking to ensure the presence of a socially and environmentally responsible local food system.

 On Part I we hear from two keynote speakers who spoke on the threats facing regional food systems with a focus on energy resources.
 We hear predictions as to how communities will need to redesign and redefine themselves in light of such threats, and we hear from the two elected officials representing the region both provincially and federally.